Sharan-Kumar-R/GPS-Map-Visualizer/README.md

 ```
 selenium.common.exceptions.WebDriverException: 'chromedriver' executable needs to be in PATH
 ```
-**Solution**: Download ChromeDriver and add to your system PATH or place in project directory.
+**Solution**: Download ChromeDriver matching your Chrome version and add to your system PATH or place in project directory.

 **CSV reading errors**
 ```